-Description: Energy efficiency in consumer appliances is increasingly popular due the combination of government or local council drivers, marketing and consumer demand.
+Description: Energy efficiency in customer appliances is increasingly popular due the combination of government or local council drivers, marketing, and customer demand.
 Replacement of appliances with improved energy efficiency provides customers with the same benefits or standard of living while requiring less power consumed and so reduces power bills.
 Similar drivers are contributing to further installations of insulation which also assists in reduced power requirements for heating (see above section Energy Efficiency).

-Increasing Average Ambient Tem perature
+Increasing Average Ambient Temperature